orkes-io/docs/docs/codelab/orderfulfillment8.md

     },
 ```

+Wiring the output of this task into the reordering widget now ensures that the correct number of widgets is reordered.

-Now, we run our workflow, and every piece is working.
-We can add 1-n addresses, with 1-m widgets shipped to that address, and our workflow will create shipping labels for each one.
+Now we can run our workflow, and see that every piece is working.
+We can add n addresses as input, each with m widgets shipped to that address, and our workflow will create shipping labels for each one.
 The total number of widgets will be reordered, and the workflow will output all of the results.

 Our workflow diagram now looks like:

 <p align="center"><img src="/content/img/codelab/of8_finalworkflow.png" alt="final workflopw" width="400" style={{paddingBottom: 40, paddingTop: 40}} /></p>

 ## Conclusion

 Marketing is over the moon - the the new dropshipping feature - sales are growing - and profits are up!
+There was no fundamental change to the way shipping works - we just added some code that provided our customers with more value.
+And adding it with COnductor tasks made it very easy and modular to change.

 This ends our order fulfillment codelab.
 Of course, if this were the real world, your iteration may never finish.